Ukraine says Russia is trying to break through its defenses in the northeastern Kharkiv region

 The Russian Defense Ministry said that air defenses downed seven Ukrainian drones early Friday in the Moscow, Bryansk and Belgorod regions.

-On Thursday, a senior official in Russia’s Bashkortostan region, some 1,300 kilometers (800 miles) from the Ukrainian border, said a drone strike in the city of Salavat caused a fire at a petrochemical facility.
+On Thursday, a senior official in Russia’s Bashkortostan region, about 1,300 kilometers (800 miles) from the Ukrainian border, said that a drone strike in the city of Salavat caused a fire at a petrochemical facility.

-The Russian Emergencies Ministry said a pumping station building on refinery land was damaged but there was no fire.
+The Russian Emergencies Ministry said that a pumping station building on refinery land was damaged, but there was no fire.
 Ukrainian military intelligence refused to comment.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine